BlockIo/block_io-nodejs/README.md

 # BlockIo

-This nodejs module is the official reference SDK for the Block.io payments API.
+This NodeJS module is the official reference SDK for the Block.io payments API.
 To use this, you will need the Bitcoin, Litecoin or Dogecoin API key(s) from <a href="https://block.io" target="_blank">block.io</a>.
 Go ahead, sign up :)